wildpeaks/2020-example-tests-node/README.md

 Tests run faster and use less memory when they don't need a browser.

-This works best for testing code that isn't tied to the DOM (such as parsing text), or only uses basic DOM manipulation (because [JSDOM](https://github.com/jsdom/jsdom) provides a basic DOM for Node).
+This works best for testing code that isn't tied to the DOM (such as parsing text or transforming JSON scenegraphs).

-However, you would need a (headless) browser for testing how things are rendered (e.g. CSS styles or vendor-specific features) and simulating user interactions.

 The other options:
 - [Option 1: Legacy](https://www.github.com/wildpeaks/example-tests-node)